 E. Management Systems Suppliers shall adopt or establish a management system with a scope that is related to the content of this Code.
 The management system shall be designed to ensure: (a) compliance with applicable laws, regulations and customer requirements related to the Supplier's operations and products; (b) conformance with this Code; and (c) identification and mitigation of operational risks related to this Code.
 It should also facilitate continual improvement.
 The management system should contain the following elements E1.
-Company Commitment Corporate social and environmental responsibility policy statements affirming supplier's commitment to compliance and continual improvement, endorsed by executive management, and posted in the facility in the local language E2.
+Company Commitment Suppliers shall establish human rights, health and safety, environmental and ethics policy statements affirming Participant's commitment to due diligence and continual improvement, endorsed by executive management.
+Policy statements shall be made public and communicated to workers in a language they understand via accessible channels.
+E2.
 Management Accountability and Responsibility The suppliers clearly identifies senior executive and company representative[s] responsible for ensuring implementation of the management systems and associated programs.
 Senior management reviews the status of the management system on a regular basis.
 E3.
 Legal and Customer Requirements A process to identify, monitor and understand applicable laws, regulations and customer requirements, including the requirements of this Code.
 E4.
-Risk Assessment and Risk Management A process to identify the legal compliance, environmental, health and safety and labor practice and ethics risks associated with suppliers' operations.
-Determination of the relative significance for each risk and implementation of appropriate procedural and physical controls to control the identified risks and ensure regulatory compliance E5.
+Risk Assessment and Risk Management Suppliers shall adopt or establish a process to identify the legal compliance, environmental, health and safety3, labor practice and ethics risks, including the risks of severe human rights and environmental impacts, associated with Participant's operations.
+Participants shall determine the relative significance for each risk and implement appropriate procedural and physical controls to control the identified risks and ensure regulatory compliance.
+(Areas to be included in a risk assessment for environmental health and safety are production areas, warehouse and storage facilities, plant/facilities support equipment, laboratories and test areas, sanitation facilities (bathrooms), kitchen/cafeteria and worker housing/dormitories.)
+E5.
 Improvement Objectives Written performance objectives, targets and implementation plans to improve the supplier's social, environmental, and health and safety performance, including a periodic assessment of supplier's performance in achieving those objectives E6.
 Training Programs for training managers and workers to implement supplier's policies, procedures, and improvement objectives and to meet applicable legal and regulatory requirements E7.
-Communication A process for communicating clear and accurate information about supplier's policies, practices, expectations, and performance to workers, suppliers, and customers E8.
-Worker Feedback, Participation and Grievance Ongoing processes, including an effective grievance mechanism, to assess workers' understanding of and obtain feedback on or violations against practices and conditions covered by this Code and to foster continuous improvement.
-Workers must be given a safe environment to provide grievance and feedback without fear of reprisal or retaliation FROM VISION TO REALITY
+Communication A process for communicating clear and accurate information about supplier's policies, practices, expectations, and performance to workers, suppliers, and customers

+E8.
+Worker/Stakeholder Engagement and Access To Remedy Suppliers shall establish processes for ongoing two-way communication with workers, their representatives, and other stakeholders where relevant or necessary.
+The process shall aim to obtain feedback on operational practices and conditions covered by this Code, and to foster continuous improvement.
+Workers shall be given a safe environment to provide grievance and feedback without fear of reprisal or retaliation.
 E9.
 Audits and Assessments Periodic self-evaluations to ensure conformity to legal and regulatory requirements, the content of the Code, and customer contractual requirements related to social and environmental responsibility E10.
-Corrective Action Process A process for timely correction of deficiencies identified by internal or external assessments, inspections, investigations, and reviews E11.
+Corrective Action Process Suppliers shall establish a process for timely correction of deficiencies identified by internal or external assessments, inspections, investigations, and reviews.
+E11.
 Documentation and Records Creation and maintenance of documents and records to ensure regulatory compliance and conformity to company requirements along with appropriate confidentiality to protect privacy E12.
 Supplier Responsibility Compal should set up protocols to deliver the requirements to suppliers and at the same time supervise them to comply with the protocols.
 Suppliers should formulate sustainable procurement-related policies and implement sustainable supply chain management actions based on the protocols, and establish procedures to deliver the requirements of the protocols to its suppliers and ask for their compliance.